yuqianglianshou/mazanoke_ice/README.md

 ## About
-MAZANOKE is a simple and lightweight image compressor that runs entirely in your browser.
-No uploads, works offline, and powered by [Browser Image Compression](https://github.com/Donaldcwl/browser-image-compression).
+MAZANOKE is a simple image compressor that runs entirely in your browser.
+No external uploads, works offline as a web app, and powered by [Browser Image Compression](https://github.com/Donaldcwl/browser-image-compression).

 ## License